 While a majority of our leases fall into either operating or capital leases, there are leasing applications — such as TRAC leases or synthetic leases — that are also available if they benefit your company.
 For example, a TRAC lease is treated like a true lease for tax purposes, where the lender takes the depreciation and passes on the benefits to the lessee in the form of lower payments.
 On the other hand, a synthetic lease is structured in a way so that it is not recorded as a balance sheet liability but instead is considered to be an expense on the income and expense statement.

 A capital lease covers a longer period of time that more closely matches the expected life of the equipment.
-The advantages to a finance lease are that rentals are most often lower due to the length of the term and there is less residual value risk involved.
+The advantages to finance leases are that rentals are often lower due to the length of the term and there is less residual value risk involved.